oss-generic/process/docs/FormatsAndConventions.md

 ```
 Person attributes classes: extract a parent class PersonAttribute

-Person attribute classes (e.g. Name, Address, Age etc.) has some common
+Person attribute classes (e.g. Name, Address, Age etc.) have some common
 behaviors (e.g. isValid()).

-The common behavior across person attribute classes causes code duplication.
+The common behaviors across person attribute classes cause code duplication.

 Extracting the common behavior into a super class allows us to use
 polymorphism when dealing with person attributes.
 For example, validity
 checking can be done for all attributes of a person in one loop.

-Let's define a PersonAttribute class and make it the parent class of
-person attribute classes.
-Pull up behaviors common to all person
+Let's pull up behaviors common to all person attribute classes into a new
-attributes into the new parent class.
+parent class named PersonAttribute.

 Using inheritance is preferable over composition in this situation
 because the common behaviors are not composable.

-Refer this S/O discussion on dealing with attributes
+Refer to this S/O discussion on dealing with attributes
 http:stackoverflow.com/some/question
 ```